noelhorvath/UrlAndFileLauncher/README.md

 The app should log to a file called **uafl_error.txt** in case of an error (ex: invalid arguments, the given arugment is neither a file nor a valid, etc.).

 ## MiXTools version
 MiXTools is a modified version of the URLAndFileLauncher.
-The main difference is that it uses MiXTools' AppData path for reading config file and outputs error log to the application's directory.
+The main difference is that it uses MiXTools' AppData path for reading the config file and creating an error log file.